Convocations of Canterbury and York: Structure

 When clergy other than bishops began to take part in the convocations they sat together with the bishops in one single assembly and technically even today the members still constitute one single body.
 However, since the fifteenth century each convocation has sat as two houses: an upper house of bishops and a lower house of other clergy.
 The division into houses has led to claims from time to time that the lower house is independent from the upper one in the same way as the House of Commons is from the Lords.
 Business is normally started in the House of Bishops and sent to the House of Clergy for approval which may be refused.
 There are procedures by which the lower house may raise matters and submit their opinions and suggestions to the bishops.

 The president of each convocation as a whole and of the upper house is the archbishop of its province; each lower house elects for itself a president known as the prolocutor who is responsible for communication with the upper house.

 Until 1920, the upper houses had consisted of the diocesan bishops of the province and the lower houses were mainly composed of church dignitaries, the deans and archdeacons and one proctor representing each cathedral chapters and to these ex officio members were added in the case of Canterbury two representatives elected by the clergy of each diocese and in York two representatives from each archdeaconry.
 Today all diocesan bishops have a seat in their province's convocation; the suffragan bishops of a province elect a few from among themselves to join them.
 Most of the members of the lower house are elected by the clergy of each diocese by proportional representation from among their number, although a handful serve ex officio or are elected by special constituencies (such as universities or cathedral deaneries).
+(Note: For a convenient detailed listing see Membership of General Synod.)

 By virtue of their membership of convocation bishops and clergy are members of General Synod; thus the members of the convocations now all attend sessions of General Synod and can always conveniently meet during recesses of that body (which is, indeed, the only time they do meet nowadays).